legobuff/workshop-pe/exercises/part02-dtr-nfs.md

  - Reconfigure your DTR cluster to use NFS as shared storage

-## Part 1 - Check the pre-requisits
+## Part 1 - Check the prerequisites

 DTR can be configured to use NFS storage.
 Before you begin, you should make sure that all your DTR worker nodes are supplied with the necessary `nfs-utils`.
 The packages here depend on which OS you might use.
 You can make sure your node is optimized for NFS by running the following commands: